How’d I do it? It was quite a while ago and I can’t remember, I can’t recall. I’m trying to reconstruct it…

 alias mrxvt='mrxvt-full -fade 50 -ps -title " " -tn rxvt'

 So to get the VGA font, I first went and found a good X windows font, called “Perfect DOS VGA 437 Win”, which is a ttf (TrueType font) when I unzip the archive.
-I put the file (called Perfect_DOS_VGA_437_Win.ttf) in a subdirectory of my .fonts directory; I put it under ‘p’ for perfect:
+I put the file (called Perfect_DOS_VGA_437_Win.ttf) in a subdirectory of my .fonts directory; I put it under ‘p’ for perfect, and ran fc-cache to update the list of available fonts:

 And, on a modern Linux system, that seems to be all that is required.
 Except I do notice that my .fonts.conf file looks like this (also serves as an example of what the font looks like in action):